 Bad Breath Causes

-- GERD or reflux — Bad breath can be a sign of Gastroesophageal Reflux Disease or GERD.
+- GORD or reflux — Bad breath can be a sign of Gastro-Oesophageal Reflux Disease or GORD.
 If you tend to have heartburn or reflux, your bad breath could be related to the excess acid produced by your digestive tract.
-Those acids can have a sour odor, affecting your breath.
+Those acids can have a sour odour, affecting your breath.

-- Kidney disease — The U.S. National Library of Medicine noted that bad breath that smells fishy or has a heavy ammonia-like smell can sometimes be a sign of chronic kidney disease.
+- Kidney disease — A paper published in the Journal of Clinical and Experimental Dentistry noted that bad breath that has a heavy ammonia-like smell can sometimes be a sign of chronic kidney disease.

-- Ulcers — A link has been found between bad breath and H. pylori bacteria.
-This bacteria is a common cause of peptic ulcers, as well as dyspepsia.
+- Ulcers — A link has been found between bad breath and H. pylori bacterium.
+This bacterium is a common cause of peptic ulcers, as well as dyspepsia.
 However, additional research needs to be performed to determine precisely how H. pylori contribute to bad breath.

 Talk to your doctor about how to cure bad breath coming from the stomach.
 Make sure to discuss all of your symptoms, not just the bad breath, to develop a treatment plan.